What is atrial fibrillation?

 Pritikin guests call their experience "transformative."
 Start your own life-changing transformation by calling (888) 254-1462 or filling out our booking form.

-Observes Jay Kenney, PhD, RD, educator and nutrition research specialist at Pritikin since 1985: “Most of the millions of Americans with Afib would benefit greatly from coming to Pritikin.”
+Observes Kimberly Gomer, educator and Director of Nutrition at the Pritikin Center: “Most of the millions of Americans with Afib would benefit greatly from coming to Pritikin.”

 Lifestyle changes | Not only better but safer